Dave Brockie

-David Murray Brockie (August 30, 1963 – March 23, 2014) was a Canadian-born American musician.
+David Murray Brockie (August 30, 1963 – March 23, 2014) was a Canadian-born American singer and musician.
 He was the lead vocalist of the heavy metal band Gwar, in which he performed as Oderus Urungus, and he was a bassist and lead singer in the bands Death Piggy, X-Cops, and the Dave Brockie Experience (DBX).
 He additionally played the Oderus Urungus character in the comedy horror TV sitcom Holliston.
 Brockie died of a heroin overdose in 2014.

 Early life

 David Brockie was the younger of two adopted sons of William and Marion Brockie, both of whom were originally from the United Kingdom.
 David's older brother, Andrew, died from complications of AIDS in the early 1990s.
 While born in Canada, at age 3 his parents emigrated to the United States.
 David grew up in Fairfax, Virginia.

 He attended Oak View Elementary School and graduated from James W. Robinson Secondary High School in 1981.
 David's interest in playing music began in high school.
 David was a huge fan of Monty Python's Flying Circus and frequently impersonated their skits with friends.
 He possessed a vivid imagination and was very creative throughout his youth, contributing comics and artwork in 1983 to Nihil Obstat, a Richmond, Virginia-based fanzine.